openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `lookuplist` an Angular expression that evaluates to an array containing the radio values
 * `other` A boolean parameter that if true, provides a free text option when 'Other' is selected
 * `help` a template to use as the contents of a help popover
+* `static` an Angular expression that will swap the display to be a static input if it evaluates to `true`
+*
 ### {% textarea ... %}

 Generates an inline textarea input